vmware-archive/hillview/docs/userManual.md

 consecutive commas, or between a comma and a newline) is translated to a 'missing' data value.

+When parsing dates Hillview assumes that all rows will be using the same date format, and it attempts to guess a suitable parsing format.

 #### 3.3.5.
 Reading JSON files

 Hillview can read data from JSON files.
 The following menu allows the